Shared Responsibility Payments

 For many of these millions of Americans, that reads: "You owe a penalty because of your financial hardship."

-Who is truly failing their responsibility here?
-Down-and-out Americans, or the leaders of their government?
+This all raises a question of who is truly failing their responsibility.
+Down-and-out Americans, or their representatives in government?

-Congress has changed the penalty to $0 starting in 2019.
+At least there is one bright spot: Congress has changed the penalty to $0 starting in 2019.
 That is good news, but it comes with a cynical twist.
 The individual mandate remains.
 Americans are still legally required to own health insurance, and considered in default of their "shared responsibility" if they don't.
-In other words, the government has stopped kicking people while they're down, but remains poised over them with its foot raised behind it.
+In other words, the government has stopped kicking people while they're down, but continues looming over them with its foot raised.